wthaarav/demo-test/README.md

 #6. how to pull changes from remote repo to local???
 git pull
-#7. how to create a new branch?
+#7. how to create a new branch??
 git checkout -b "feature/{}-msg"